-This article will detail the pros and cons between the two courses t0 help you make the right decision.
-You can also check out our full, individual breakdowns of both Magoosh and Kaplan’s GRE courses.
+This article will detail the pros and cons between the two courses to help you make the right decision.
+You can also check out our full, individual breakdown reviews of both Magoosh GRE and Kaplan GRE courses.

 While Kaplan offers much more material at their premium pricepoint, Magoosh is an affordable option with a lot of resources on its own.
 If you don’t want to break the bank on a prep course but you still would like access to a sizeable library of videos, questions, and various guides, Magoosh is a clear winner.

 Magoosh vs Kaplan GRE Practice Material